 Beware of people stealing your problems!
 Offering and accepting help makes the world go round.
 But it can have unintended consequences when it means we’re being robbed of the opportunity to overcome a challenge ourselves and grow in the process.
 I was reminded of this idea from teaching and psychology when penning this review of Grammarly Premium.
-Grammarly is a popular writing assistant that solves many writing challenges at once.
+Grammarly is a popular writing assistant with a powerful free version that solves many writing challenges at once.
 But how do its benefits play out in everyday use and what are the trade-offs?

-Before we begin, I believe full disclosure is in order.
-I’m a Grammarly Affiliate, which means I earn a commission if you subscribe to their service through one of my affiliate links.
-While this helps support my work, it doesn’t keep me from critically reflecting on Grammarly Premium and the writing assistance it offers.
 So let’s talk about what Grammarly is before reviewing the pros and cons of five feature categories: spelling & grammar, word choice, tone adjustments, sentence rewrites and the Grammarly editor.

 - What Is Grammarly?